March 05, 2023 | 02 min read

 I have heard someone saying, a leader is not liked but respected.
 I don’t know if my team likes me or not, but if they don’t, that means I am climbing up the ladder of being a leader.

-Flying the kite of leadership March 19, 2023 | 02 min read Share: Share on twitter Share …
+Beyond the Horizons of Abhi’s Gyan 🙂 July 18, 2023 | 03 min read Share: Share …